-- 8gb of RAM
+- 8gb of RAM or more

-- Mac OS 10.12 or Windows 10
+- Mac OS Catalina, Big Sur, Monterey or Windows 10 or 11

 - All public campus computers have the Microsoft Office suite installed as well as other applications that are used frequently used in academic work.

 There are many public network printers available at Williams, in the Library, OIT, and other academic buildings, but only a few located in dorms.
 More information on printing to public printers is located here: https://oit.williams.edu/help-guides/printing/web-print/

-Wireless internet, 'Purple Air', at Williams is currently available in all buildings on campus.
+Wireless internet, 'Eduroam', at Williams is currently available in all buildings on campus.
 All modern laptops will have compatible wireless cards.
 Full details on the Williams wireless network is available here: http://oit.williams.edu/help-docs/network/.
 Please do NOT bring your own wireless router or airport base station to campus as it will conflict with our wireless network.